 The full Progressive House Golden Era Mix is on YouTube — embedded above.
 Subscribe to the Livvux YouTube channel for more EDM mixes and Avicii tribute productions.

-Download checklists, guides, and templates to accelerate your production workflow.
+Download the checklists, guides, and templates behind my emotional EDM workflow.